willfindlay/honors-thesis/thesis/thesis.md

 \label{ebpf-topology}
 \end{figure}

-The main data structure used in eBPF is the map; these maps are used to store data as well as for communication between userspace and the eBPF program.
-There are several map types available in eBPF programs which cover a wide variety of use cases.
+There are several map types available in eBPF which cover a wide variety of use cases.
 These map types along with a brief description are provided in \autoref{ebpf-maps} [@man-bpf; @fleming17; @bcc].
 Thanks to this wide arsenal of maps, eBPF developers have a powerful set of both general-purpose and specialized data structures at their disposal; as we will see in coming sections,